 Patches are first pressed closed (just as they are stitched) to set the seam, then open with the SA to the dark unless otherwise indicated.

-Since I prefer the accuracy of paper piecing over rotary cutting for the a Square in a Square (SIAS), there is a free pattern to download.
+Since I prefer the accuracy of paper piecing over rotary cutting for the a SIAS, there is a free pattern to download.

 Choose your finished block size from the list below and print one copy.
 You'll only use 1 unit.

 You'll need the most recent copy of Adobe installed on your computer.
 Download it here if you don't have it.